apache/dolphinscheduler/docs/docs/en/guide/installation/pseudo-cluster.md

 ## Modify Configuration

 After completing the preparation of the basic environment, you need to modify the configuration file according to the environment you used.
 Change the environment configurations via `export <ENV_NAME>=<VALUE>`.
-The configuration files are located in directory `bin/env` as `install_env.sh` and `dolphinscheduler_env.sh`.
+The configuration files are located in directory `bin/env` as `install_config.sh` and `dolphinscheduler_env.sh`.

-### Modify `install_env.sh`
+### Modify `install_config.sh`

-File `install_env.sh` describes which machines will be installed DolphinScheduler and what server will be installed on each machine.
-You could find this file in the path `bin/env/install_env.sh` and the detail of the configuration as below.
+File `install_config.sh` describes which machines will be installed DolphinScheduler and what server will be installed on each machine.
+You could find this file in the path `bin/env/install_config.sh` and the detail of the configuration as below.

 ```shell
 # ---------------------------------------------------------